North–South express railway: Criticism

-The project has been criticized for its enormous cost, which some have argued could be better spent on agriculture, education, electricity, and other transportation projects.
+The project has been criticized by some Western news media sources for its enormous cost, which some have argued could be better spent on agriculture, education, electricity, and other transportation projects.
 In 2010, National Assembly deputy Nguyễn Minh Thuyết reportedly stated that the proposed cost, at the time, was equal to about 50 per cent of the country's gross domestic product, and that ordinary Vietnamese citizens would not be able to afford the high fares.
 Senior economist Pham Chi Lan, who described the proposal as "economically unsound", noted that it would not serve the 70% of Vietnamese citizens living in rural areas.

 History

 First plan

 The Japanese government, following the visit of Prime Minister Nguyễn Tấn Dũng to Japan in 2006, pledged to offer official development assistance for the project.
 The memorandum of understanding for the project (along with a related project, the North–South Expressway) was mutually signed by the two governments at that time.
 Construction was planned to start in 2010, and the high-speed railway will begin operation in 2020, according to the chairman of the Vietnam Railway Administration, Vu Xuan Hong.
 The initial cost was estimated at US$33 billion.

 The total proposed length would be 1,570 km long, compared with the 1726 km of the existing conventional speed North–South railway, passing through 20 provinces and cities.
 The entire route has 27 stations and assuming 300 km/h top speeds an express stopping pattern will make the journey from Hanoi to Ho Chi Minh City in 5 hours and 38 minutes, stopping only at Vinh, Da Nang, Nha Trang stations.
 An all stop high speed service pattern will take 6 hours and 51 minutes from Hanoi to Ho Chi Minh City.
 Currently a trip by train between Hanoi and Ho Chi Minh City takes 32 hours.

 With preliminary topographical and geological surveillance already carried out by a joint Japanese-Vietnamese team, two sections of the railway—the 295 km Hanoi–Vinh section and the 362 km Ho Chi Minh City–Nha Trang section—were initially slated for implementation in stages between 2011 and 2015, with the implementation of the remaining Vinh–Nha Trang section starting in 2020.
 The whole line was scheduled to open by 2035.